-The Council formally reviews its Financial Procedure Rules on a regular basis and a full review was completed as a part of the Constitutional review in 2019.
+The Council formally reviews its Financial Procedure Rules on a regular basis.
+The most recent version was considered at the Council's AGM in 2023.
 On-going updates are implemented as part of the regular reviews of the Constitution.

 Role of Internal Audit